 Create an editorial calendar for your leadership team

-This shows how most of the work is already done and the editorial calendar guides executives to write about certain topics.
+This shows how most of the work is already done.
+Promote leadership engagement by guiding executives to write about certain topics.

 Leverage the intranet initiative as a channel for new management